TSgthb/JupyterNotebook_Projects/README.md

-# DataScience
+# Data Analysis using Python and Jupyter Notebooks
-__A repository containing all the projects related to Data Science.__
+__This repository contains projects which have been explored and analyzed using Python and Jupyter Notebooks to provide useful insights.
+These includes projects which involves usage of basic fundamentals to advance concepts of Python.__

-This contains following projects:
+---

-__1. Projects using Python fundamentals such as lists, dictionaries, functions, classes and modules:__
+__1. Projects focusing on Python fundamentals such as lists, dictionaries, functions, classes and modules:__
-* Exploring Hacker News Posts Data
+* Exploring and analyzing Hacker News (a fictitious news platform) posts data to generate insights.
-* App Profile Recommendation Jupyter Notebook
+* Recommending a profile for launching a new application based on data from Apple's AppStore.
-* Analysing Dataset of Helicopter Prison Escapes
+* Analysing dataset of Helicopter Prison Escapes (from Wikipedia) to predict probable criteria for a successful escape attempt.